mariabuechner/MNT_Quantification_Exercise/questions.md

 Some questions to trigger discussions and considerations while changing the processing parameters, and comparing the quantitative results.
 Note that not all metrices are applicable for each image.

 #### Cross
-- How does the gauss filter affect the sizze of the thresheld cross?
+- How does the gauss filter affect the size of the thresheld cross?
-- Which filtered removes the noise best, while preserving the cross' shape?
+- Which filtered removes the noise best, while preserving its shape?
+And why?
 - Can you estimate the length of the edges?
-Hint: Is there a way enhance the edges?
+Hint: Is there a way to enhance the edges?
 Which metric makes most sense?
 - How can you detected all the edges?

 #### Dots